HL7/US-Core/input/pagecontent/medication-list.md

 #### Get All *Active* Medications

 1. Get all *active* medications for a patient by querying MedicationRequest using the `patient`,  and `intent` = "order,plan" `status` = "active" search parameters.
 See [MedicationRequest Quick Start] for further details.
-Note that the client should also consider MedicationRequests with a status of "unknown" and whether to query those as well.
+Note that the Client should also consider MedicationRequests with a status of "unknown" and whether to query those as well.

    `GET /MedicationRequest?patient=[id]&intent=order,plan&status=active{&_include=MedicationRequest:medication}`